-Grabaseat offering 500 domestic flights for $1
+Grabaseat hit with technical difficulties as Kiwis clamour for $1 Air NZ tickets

+Air New Zealand's Grabaseat site has been hit with technical difficulties as Kiwis clamour to get their hands on dirt cheap tickets.

-Air New Zealand's Grabaseat portal is offering 500 flights to 12 destinations across the North and South Island for only $1 each way.
+The online booking portal is offering 500 flights to 12 destinations across the North and South Island for only $1 each way.

-The deal, which kicks off at 9am, is expected to sell out quickly.
+The deal, which kicked off at 9am, was expected to sell out quickly.

+Shortly after the launch, the site was struck by technical difficulties as a result of high traffic demand.

 The deal includes regional routes such as Gisborne-Wellington, Auckland-Kerikeri, Christchurch-Palmerston North, and Auckland-Rotorua, as well as 45 seats in each direction on both Auckland-Christchurch, and Auckland-Wellington.